bernadettealabado5/Purple-in-your-area-/README.md

 # Purple in your area!
-Justice, humanity, and peace will soon be embrace by the world.
+Justice, humanity, and peace will soon be embraced by the world.

 📚 I am currently a first year Computer Science Student at West Visayas State University.